 The men’s locker room has a hot tub, cold plunge, showers, and an area to relax.

 They provide you with sandals and a swim suit if you don’t have one.
-The swim suit lets just say they were not my typical trunks.
+The swim suit, let me just say, they were not my typical trunks.
 Little on the tight side.

-I was hoping to get a photo of a treatment room but the associate I came into contact with spoke no English so I didn’t push it.
+I was hoping to get a photo of a treatment room, but the associate I encountered spoke no English, so I didn’t push it.

 Here’s the spa menus.

 The hotel has three different restaurant concepts.
 The Lounge, Cornerstone, and The Timber House, as well as room service.

 Cornerstone is an Italian restaurant located on the 2nd floor.
 It’s also where they serve breakfast at until 10:30am.
 I had breakfast here every day.
 It had a ton of people in it every time I arrived, so I was unable to get all the photos I wanted but I managed a few.

 The breakfast spread was a mix of Korean and American I guess you could say.